-Fischer had also continued to develop a presence on the big screen, co-starring in two John C. Reilly films: Walk Hard: The Dewey Cox Story (2007) and Promotion (2008).
+While The Office was becoming a hit with fans, Fischer continued to develop a presence on the big screen, co-starring in two John C. Reilly films: Walk Hard: The Dewey Cox Story (2007) and Promotion (2008).
 She’s also been seen in Blades of Glory, starring Will Ferrell and Jon Heder (2007), Solitary Man (2009), Hall Pass (2011) and The Giant Mechanical Man (2012), with the latter directed and written by husband Lee Kirk.

 Fischer later rejoined the world of episodic TV as part of the cast of Apocalypse Slough, a comedic 10-part series about the earth’s impending doom slated to air in 2015 on NBC.
 Fischer plays a wrongly imprisoned librarian, with the show co-starring Rob Lowe and Megan Mullally.